olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/README.md

 ## PLOT EFFECTIVE METRICS (LadderFuelsR) by CLUSTERS (inputs for FIG. 6)
 ## Figure 6.
 Some examples of changes in cluster assignment from full-resolution classification to the lowest thinning level (1 pulses/m2).
 ![Figure 6.
 Some examples of changes in cluster assignment from full-resolution classification to the lowest thinning level (1 pulses/m2). ](https://raw.githubusercontent.com/olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/master/FIGURES_TABLES/Fig6_upper_panel.png)

+# Acknowledgements

+We gratefully acknowledge funding from project INFORICAM (PID2020-119402RB-I00), funded by the Spanish MCIN/AEI/ 10.13039/501100011033 and by the "European Union NextGenerationEU/PRTR".
+Carlos Silva was supported by the NASA's Carbon Monitoring System funding (CMS, grant 22-CMS22-0015).

+# Reporting Issues

+Please report any issue regarding this study to Dr. Olga Viedma ([olga.viedma\@uclm.es](mailto:olga.viedma@uclm.es){.email})

+# Citing this paper

+Viedma,O. & Moreno, JM: Impact of LiDAR Pulse Density on Forest Fuels Metrics derived using LadderFuelsR.
+Ecological Informatics